mrchucu1/rusty-react/README.md

 Our high-level plan is to build out the core features in the following order:

--   **[In Progress] Renderer**: Implement a simple renderer that can take a `Node` tree and convert it into real DOM nodes.
+-   **[Done] Renderer**: Implement a simple renderer that can take a `Node` tree and convert it into real DOM nodes.
--   **[Next] Components & State**: Introduce the concept of components as stateful functions or structs that can re-render.
+-   **[In Progress] Components & State**: Introduce the concept of components as stateful functions or structs that can re-render.
+-   **[Next] State Management & Re-rendering**: Give components an internal state and a mechanism to trigger a re-render when that state changes.
 -   **Reconciliation (Diffing)**: Create the "diff and patch" algorithm that compares two Virtual DOM trees and generates a list of minimal changes.
 -   **DOM Patcher**: Apply the generated patches to a real DOM efficiently.